raju55/event-driven-springboot-kafka/README.md

 This guide provides essential commands for managing Kafka topics using `kafka-topics.sh`.
 It includes instructions on how to create, list, describe, and delete topics, as well as how to configure partitions and replication factors.
 We assume that the directory containing `kafka-topics.sh` is included in your system's `PATH`.

 ## Commands and Explanations

+        Use this commnd before executing the below command - GO Inside container docker exec -it kafka bash
           1. Create a Kafka Topic
              To create a new Kafka topic named `hello-world`, use the following command: kafka-topics.sh --bootstrap-server localhost:9092 --topic hello-world --create